MA in Economic Policy

 The Master of Arts in Economic Policy (MAEP) program is an intensive three-semester course of study combining a strong foundation in economics with the management skills appropriate for students interested in careers as policy analysts and decision-makers in government, nonprofit institutions, international organizations, and the private sector.
 The core of the program provides a foundation in economic theory and its application, quantitative methods, and the basic tools of management analysis.
 The MAEP permits in-depth specialization in two policy and management fields drawn from courses offered in both the Department of Economics and Boston University’s School of Management.
 Up to four course credits can be earned through internships providing on-site working experience relevant to economics research and policy making.

-The MAEP degree requires an Economics Core (four courses), a Management Core (two courses), two fields each consisting of two appropriate courses selected from the economics MA offerings in the College of Arts & Sciences (CAS) and the MBA offerings in the School of Management (SMG), and two additional elective courses.
-Possible fields include: Economic Development, Finance, Health, Industry, International Trade and Finance, Labor and Organizational Behavior, Marketing, Money and Capital Markets, Public Economics, and Markets and Regulation.
+- Two fields, each consisting of two appropriate courses selected from the economics MA offerings in the Graduate School of Arts & Sciences (GRS) and the MBA offerings in the School of Management (SMG) Possible fields include:

-To be eligible for the MAEP degree, students are expected to attain an overall grade point average of 2.85 or higher.
+To be eligible for the MAEP, students are expected to attain an overall grade point average of 2.85 or higher.
 (For exact program requirements, see the department rules and regulations, available from the Master’s Program Administrator in the Department of Economics.)

 There is no foreign language requirement for this degree.